I’m going to be a Beast. And I’d love your help to do it.

 I had actually lost the seven stone, and no longer needed daily doses of metformin – and along the way I’d cured my IBS, my perpetual joint issues, my back pain and entirely refound my life again!
 You can see a longer, fuller story of the life changes that happened along the journey story here.

-Needing a new target to keep moving forwards, I joined the local gym (so far I had worked entirely alone, creaking away on a cross-trainer and exercise bike, too embarrassed to heave my bulk out in public…), where the scarily amazing Pete Roper ( who you should totally check out at The OffRoad Running Guru) suggested that I might really ‘enjoy’ training for, and then completing, THE BEAST – Poole Athletic Club’s punishing 14 mile multi-terrain event around the Dorset coastline.
+Needing a new target to keep moving forwards, I joined the local gym (so far I had worked entirely alone, creaking away on a cross-trainer and exercise bike, too embarrassed to heave my bulk out in public…), where the scarily amazing Pete Roper The OffRoad Running Guru who suggested that I might really ‘enjoy’ training for, and then completing, THE BEAST – Poole Athletic Club’s punishing 14 mile multi-terrain event around the Dorset coastline.

 While I’m not sure ‘enjoy’ is the word I’d use, I was definitely in need of a new challenge, and this seems like a great way raise some money for Diabetes UK to spread awareness.
 I have a new ‘enormously insurmountable hill to climb’ (actually, a lot more than one, looking at the course).
 Looking back at that top photo, and the person I was such a short time ago, it almost feels like a silly task to contemplate.
 But once again, with a little grit and determination I know it is possible.